-Lynne Byrd has twenty four years experience in cetacean care, with special emphasis on stress reduction during transport and while in captivity, medical assessment and treatment, emergency care techniques, new animal assessment and acclimation, and training of behaviors necessary for health and welfare.
-She actively participated in the rescue and care of over thirteen species of small cetacean.
-Ms. Byrd was supervisory veterinary technician for the successful rehabilitation and release of fifteen cetaceans, resulting from 38 separate stranding events, involving both single and multiple animals.
+Lynne Byrd has thirty years of experience in protected species rehabilitative care, with special emphasis on cetacean medical assessment and treatment, emergency care techniques, new animal assessment and acclimation, and training of behaviors necessary for health and welfare.
+She actively participated in the rescue and care of over thirteen species of small cetaceans, five species of sea turtles, manatees, and otters.
+Ms. Byrd was supervisory veterinary technician for the successful rehabilitation and release of numerous stranded cetaceans involving both single and multiple animals, multiple sea turtle cold-stunning and red tide events, and secondary care for sea turtles oiled during the Deepwater Horizon oil spill.
 She has extensive experience working with and training staff and volunteers.
 Ms. Byrd has developed educational programs for volunteers and the public, and has taught classes for stranding program volunteers and veterinary students.
-Ms. Byrd has extensive experience with drawing blood from multiple sites, taking samples for culture and cytology, and administering medication on many species of cetaceans.
 Prior to joining Mote Marine Laboratory, Ms. Byrd worked as a veterinary technician for several small animal/exotic veterinary practices.
-Ms. Byrd is currently responsible for all medical record keeping for the Dolphin and Whale Hospital, Sea Turtle Rehabilitation Hospital, and resident animals at Mote Marine laboratory and Aquarium.
+Her medical care skills include assisting in surgery/anesthesia, fluid therapy, radiography, emergency medicine, administering medications, monitoring vital signs, and animal handling.
+Lynne Byrd manages and/or performs all aspects of laboratory procedures including hematology, blood chemistries, cytology, parasitology, urinalyses, and a limited amount of microbiology.
+Ms. Byrd is currently responsible for all medical record keeping for the Animal Rehabilitation Hospitals, and resident animals at Mote Marine laboratory and Aquarium.

 2009 Wells, R.S., C.A.
 Manire, L. Byrd, D.R.
 Smith, J.G.
 Gannon, D. Fauquier, and K.D.
 Mullin.
 In Press.
 First records of movements and dive patterns of Risso’s dolphins, Grampus griseus, in the Gulf of Mexico and Atlantic Ocean, from a rehabilitated individual.
 Marine Mammal Science.